How Is Pain and Suffering Calculated in Illinois?

 An Example Pain and Suffering Calculation with the Multiplier Method

-Examples of factors the jury will take into consideration to determine the multiplier are:
+Some factors to determine the appropriate multiplier are:

 • Impact of injuries on day to day life activities